 Entries must include a quantifiable amount of carbon saved and a method in relation to the carbon reduction calculation.
 This can follow any method you find useful.

 We are seeking examples from teams, all of whom should have played a significant part in reducing the carbon impact on your project.
-Only one of these individuals must be an ICE member.
+Applications are open to all and do not require an ICE member to be included.

 Submitted projects will be assessed and verified by a panel of experts, with the case studies and data also used to provide valuable insight for The Carbon Project - the ICE’s long-term programme to share knowledge and best practice on delivering low-carbon solutions.